-7.3 Examples of environmental objectives
+7.3 Examples of climate adaptation outcomes

-Below is, for inspirational purposes, an unspecified list of examples of project objectives, that meet the eligibility criteria.
-The OECD DAC Rio Markers for Climate Handbook gives further examples and specific guidance to the criteria for a "principal" and "significant" marker.
+Below is, for inspirational purposes, an unspecified lists of project objectives that meet the eligibility criteria.
+This is based on the OECD DAC Rio Markers for climate Handbook and the revised OECD/DAC instructions of October 2015, which provide further examples and guidance to the criteria for a "principal" or "significant" marker.